-You would like to sell your company or are planning a family-internal transfer and want to know the company value before you mandate a consultant?
+You would like to Sell company or are you planning a family-internal transfer and want to know the value of the company before you hire a consultant?
 Then take advantage of our Company value calculator: simple and free of charge.

 Table of contents: Procedure for the calculation of goodwill